 Doctor Who celebrated its fiftieth anniversary on 23rd November 2013.
 To mark this event, a special episode aired, The Day of the Doctor.
 In addition to Clara and Matt Smith’s Doctor, it also saw David Tennant (the Tenth Doctor) and Billie Piper returning, co-starring with John Hurt (of Alien fame.)
 The special became the biggest drama simulcast in history, being shown simultaneously on six separate continents and also shown in many cinemas.

 In June 2013, it was announced that Matt Smith would be leaving the show in the Christmas Special of this year—as good a time as any, on the tail end of the anniversary celebrations.
-His departure after four years in the role will mark the end of Doctor Who’s 50th year on TV, in The Time of the Doctor, where a new Doctor will walk off into the TARDIS, played by Peter Capaldi.
-Capaldi will be the oldest actor to take on the role since its revival, and is also the third Scotsman to play the Doctor.
-(He also appeared in The Fires of Pompeii, a particularly good Tenth Doctor episode from series 4, playing a different character—much like Karen Gillan, who, after playing a soothsayer in the same episode, went on to play Amy Pond!)
+His departure after four years in the role marked the end of Doctor Who’s 50th year on TV, in The Time of the Doctor.

 Matt Smith, the Eleventh Doctor